astropy/astropy-APEs/APE4.rst

 One disadvantage of this approach (or any other that involves "bundling" astropy-helpers with one's source code, is that the bundled version may be missing critical bug fixes.
-To address this shortcoming, a mechanism in provided in the `astropy_helpers boostrap script`_ to automatically update to the latest bugfix release of astropy-helpers available on PyPI if it is newer than the bundled version.
+To address this shortcoming, a mechanism is provided in the `astropy_helpers boostrap script`_ to automatically update to the latest bugfix release of astropy-helpers available on PyPI if it is newer than the bundled version.
 This auto-upgrade feature can be disabled for